BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   compat concerns.
 * Ascending Lost Legion - figure out their drops
 * Also figure out Shadow-TP's drops, though that'll happen as I go through CV...
-* Let GUN loaders use our custom equip pools
 * Reset Red, then Dead to test Courier drops.

 Things to think about:

 * Enemy Moon Buggies shouldn't drop weapons
 * Restrict weapon manufacturer by level?
-(Only Jakobs in Lynchwood, etc?)
+(Only Dahl in Lunar Launching Station, etc?)
 * Might be nifty to restrict weapon manufacturer by enemy type, though that would require eating up more skinpools (the by-level idea could reuse all of ours w/ hotfixes)